-Yes and no. Disneyland Paris has two parks – Disneyland Paris and Walt Disney Studios Park – but neither is as large as Disneyland and California Adventure in the USA.
+Yes and no. Disneyland Paris has two parks – Disneyland Paris and Walt Disney Studios Park – but neither is as large as Disneyland in the USA.
 It's not even close to Walt Disney World.
-You can hit the highlights of both parks at Disneyland Paris in one day and feel satisfied.
+You can hit the highlights of both parks at Disneyland Paris in one day.

 That said, one day is not enough to thoroughly visit both parks.
 There were several attractions that we were sad to miss because we ran out of time and energy.

 If Disneyland Paris is the main reason for your visit to Paris, I recommend 2-3 days in the parks.
 If it's one of many wonderful places you're planning to visit in Paris, then one day at Disneyland Paris is enough.

 One park or two?